Scalify/puppet-master-cli/README.md

 Right now only the `exec` command is available, which takes a directory of code, modules and vars and executes it against the puppet-master, specified through environment variables (endpoint, apiToken).
 Example:

-**Assuming you are running from the root of this directory, using the `example` directory, and are running the self hosted example from [here](https://github.com/Scalify/puppet-master/tree/master/examples/self_hosted)!**
+**Assuming you are running from the root of this directory, using the `example` directory, and are running the self hosted example from [the official repo](https://github.com/Scalify/puppet-master/tree/master/examples/self_hosted)!**
 ```bash
 docker run \
     -v "$(pwd)/example:/example" \